syncfusion-content/windowsforms-docs/WindowsForms/PopupMenu/Adding-and-Filling-a-PopupMenu.md

 documentation: ug
 ---

-# Adding and Filling a PopupMenu
+# Adding and Filling a Pop-upMenu

 Adding a PopupMenu